BigNerd95/RouterOS-Backup-Tools/README.md

 | 32 | Byte array | Salt | Random salt added to password |
 | 32 | Byte array | Signature | SHA256 HMAC  |
 | 4 | Unsigned LE Int | Magic check | Encrypted Magic 0xB1A1AC88 to verify if password is correct |

+### Encryption setup
+1) A random salt of 32 bytes is generated
+2) The password is appended to the salt
+3) salt+password result is hashed using SHA256
+4) AES128-CTR cipher is keyed with the first half of the SHA256 hash
+5) CTR mode's nonce is initialized with the first half of the salt
+6) HMAC-SHA256 is keyed with the second half of the SHA256 hash
+7) AES cipher is used to encrypt or decrypt 16 bytes (of arbitrary value)
+8) The first 4 bytes are decrypted and compared to 0xB1A1AC88 to check if password is correct before performing a decryption
+9) The HMAC result is verified against what's stored in the file when performing a decryption

 # Body structure
 In the body are saved all file pair with extension .idx and .dat inside /flash/rw/store/